AcastaPaloma/twin/twin-raw/README.md

 A Chrome extension that tracks your browsing activity and saves it to a Supabase database for analysis.

+## Installation

+1. Hop onto chrome://extensions
+2. In the top right turn on Developer Mode
+3. Click Load Unpacked and select the twin-raw folder
+4. Create an account by Texting "Hey Twin" to +1 (587) 870-2558
+5. Click the extension icon to open the popup
+6. Enter your email to sign in
+7. Toggle tracking on/off as needed

 ## Features

 - **User Authentication**: Simple email-based login system